fstenstrom/world-boss-timers/README.md

 # WorldBossTimers #

-This is the repo for the World of Warcraft addon "WorldBossTimers" which is used to track and share timers for world bosses.
+The World of Warcraft addon **WorldBossTimers** which is used to track and share respawn timers for world bosses and other rare spawns that drop mounts.

 Curse addon site: https://www.curseforge.com/wow/addons/worldbosstimers